 In addition, previous home owners may also be eligible to receive the first home deposit subsidy through Housing New Zealand.

 First home deposit subsidy

-As well as the first home withdrawal, KiwiSaver members may also qualify for Housing New Zealand’s first home deposit subsidy.
+As well as the first home withdrawal, KiwiSaver members may also qualify for a first home deposit subsidy from Housing New Zealand.

 The subsidy is $1,000 for each year you have contributed to KiwiSaver, up to a maximum of $5,000.
 So if you’ve contributed for three years, you could get $3,000; for four years, $4,000; and $5,000 for five years or longer.
 You can only receive this subsidy once.

-You must have contributed the minimum contribution percentage to a KiwiSaver scheme for at least three years.
+You must have contributed the minimum contribution percentage to a KiwiSaver scheme (or complying fund) for at least three years.
 More details

 The minimum percentage of income KiwiSaver members need to contribute is: